MTVehicles/MTVehicles-Wiki/docs/faq.md

 ---

-## 14. The vehicle is removed form data, how to remove up?
+## 14. The vehicle is removed from the data, how to remove up?

 This will delete all armorstands in the raduis of `3`.
 Make sure you stand in the middle of the vehicle or change the radius.
 - In Minecraft version 1.12.2 use `/kill @e[type=ArmorStand,r=3]`